RyaxTech/ryax-engine/README.md

 * kubernetes > 1.19; <1.25

+You can download Kubernetes easily from <a href="https://kubernetes.io/releases/"> here </a>.
+Please download correct version as this is crucial

 Hardware:

 * At least 2 CPU core
 * 4GB or memory
 * 40GB of disk available

-Note that depending on the Actions that you run on your cluster you might need more resources.
+**Note that depending on the Actions that you run on your cluster you might need more resources.**

 ### On a local machine